What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 Apr '26 | MHT CET 2026 Admit Card TENTATIVE |

-When it comes to pursuing Mechanical Engineering in India, several entrance exams can act as a doorway to some of the best colleges in the country offering courses in Mechanical Engg. at various levels like diploma, UG, PG, and PhD.
+For Mechanical Engineering courses in India, several entrance exams can act as a doorway to some of the best colleges in the country offering courses in Mechanical Engg. at various levels like diploma, UG, PG, and PhD.

 Students can check the number of colleges that accept particular exam scores and then decide the exam they would like to appear for afterwards: